 Get Rid Of Their Food Source

 While these insects may be constantly feeding on almost anything in sight, you can still cut off their source of food.
-That could be those forgotten cereal boxes at the back of your cabinets, the opened package of chips left on the kitchen table, unwashed dishes in the sink, unnoticeable traces of food on the floor, crumbs and etc…you get the idea.
-Start off by emptying your counters completely and wiping cleaning up all spilled food and leftovers thoroughly.
+That could be those forgotten cereal boxes at the back of your cabinets, the opened package of chips left on the kitchen table, unwashed dishes in the sink, unnoticeable traces of food on the floor, crumbs, and more.
+Start off by emptying your counters completely and wiping/cleaning up all spilled food and leftovers thoroughly.
 Another task you can do is wash your dishes every time you finish a meal.
 This means doing your dishes however many times you eat within your day, and that may seem a little extensive, but it’ll be worth it when you no longer have to deal with these pests.

 Cut Off Water Supply

 While cockroaches may be fond of eating on your meals and snacks in the kitchen, it doesn’t necessarily mean that they need these sugary and salty food items to live.
 It turns out that roaches can live for up to 30 days without food, but they can only survive for 7 days without water.
 This means the less water they have access to, the sooner you can rid of them.
 Clean up all countertops and sink areas; both in your kitchen and bathroom(s) from top to bottom, to beneath, reaching every inch of surface.
 Make sure to check your house for leaks and other plumbing problems that can cause moisture and dampness.
 Immediately fix these to begin eliminating their supply.